Bridging Loan – Finance £10k To £250m, Written Terms in 2 Hours

 As an open bridging loan means that it has no defined exit date, they usually don’t allow rolled-up interest.

-Although open bridge loans are more flexible and have no fixed repayment date, they don’t offer the lender as much security around the exit, and as such usually come with a higher interest rate than closed products.
+Although open bridging loans are more flexible and have no fixed repayment date, they don’t offer the lender as much security around the exit, and as such usually come with a higher interest rate than closed products.

 First Charge Bridging Finance